Magnatic70/BasicComputer/README.md

 #### Compilation
 1. Download all files from https://github.com/Magnatic70/magnatic-esp, except magnatic-esp.ino and add these files to the ones in this projects esp-source folder.
 1. Use the Arduino-IDE to load, compile and upload BASCOMP002.ino to the ESP.

+If you don't have a PS/2-keyboard
+1. Follow the instructions in https://github.com/Magnatic70/magnatic-esp/README.md chapters "First deployment" and "Initial configuration"
+1. Upload the file keyboard.html with WinSCP to the ESP

 The ESP is now ready for use.